Microchips in Pets: Everything You Need to Know

 Should I microchip my pet?

 Yes!
-A lot of countries have laws about micro-chipping your pet, but even if not, research has shown that pets that have a microchip are way more likely to be reunited when lost than those without a microchip.
-For cats with a microchip the chances of being reunited are 20 times higher than those without one, and for dogs this is 2.5 times higher.
-The procedure is simple and not expensive.
+Many countries have laws requiring pets to be microchipped, but even where it isn’t mandatory, research shows that pets with a microchip are far more likely to be reunited with their owners if they get lost.
+For cats, the chances of being reunited are up to 20 times higher compared to those without a microchip, and for dogs, the chances are about 2.5 times higher.
+The procedure itself is quick, simple, and affordable.

 Fun fact